jronallo/microdata_schemaorg_example/source/code4lib.html.md

 engines talk, web site authors listen.

 This is an introduction to Microdata and Schema.org.
-YKK
-The tutorial will introduce you to implementing these new technologies on a site for discovery of cultural heritage materials.
+A tutorial will move through implementing these new technologies on a site for discovery of cultural heritage materials.
-Along the way, you will be introduced to some tools for implementers and some issues with applying this to cultural heritage materials.
+Along the way, some tools for implementers will be introduced.
-The conclusion will
-provide some suggestions on how the cultural heritage sector could work to better leverage Microdata and Schema.org.
+Issues with applying this to cultural heritage materials will crop up along with opportunities for the cultural sector to improve the situation.

 Foundation
 ----------